bradleyhop/frontend-mentor-github-user-search-app/README.md

   of checking to see if the user has set a light or dark theme preference and setting the app theme appropriately.

+  I have also have the app load a default GitHub user card on loading, the Octocat, instead of just having the search bar on load.
+Having a card displayed on load gives the user an idea of what to expect on how to use and what information will be available with this app.

 ### Screenshot

 ![Screenshot of github user search app](./ghApp.png)